centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <i>Figure 4: Grokking on a modular division task.
 Validation accuracy spontaneously increases after a certain number of optimization steps. </i>
 </p>

-Recent work on [interpretability of grokking](#neelnanda) claims grokking is really all about phase changes.
-If one takes a task exhibiting phase changes, limit the data and regularise just enough such that the generalised solution is preferred over the memorised solution, we see grokking.
-Furthermore, in the modular addition task studied, grokking can be interpreted as the model interpolating smoothly between the memorising and generalising solution, and not just some random walk in the reward space.
+Recent [interpretability work](#neelnanda) claims grokking is really all about phase changes.
+If one takes a task exhibiting phase changes, limits the data and regularises just enough such that the generalised solution is preferred over the memorised solution, we see grokking.
+Furthermore, grokking can be interpreted as the model interpolating smoothly between the memorising and generalising solution, and not just some random walk in the search space.

 ## Instrumental Goals
 Instrumental goals provide reason for us to want to better understand and detect emergent behaviour in future AI systems.
 Self-preservation is an instrumental goal of many biological creatures, institutions, and so likely also future powerful AI systems.
 It increases the probability any agent is able to accomplish its goals; an agent can't achieve it's goals if it's off or dead.
 A goal like this is said to be *instrumentally convergent* if it's so useful that it is a likely tendency for various sufficiently advanced agents to attain it.
 Other examples include seeking power, cognitive enhancement, and obtaining resources.
 One can imagine these to emerge suddenly if agents obtain the ability to plan suddenly.